Primary or junior school allocation rounds

 - Combined schools (4 to 11 years) Some combined schools admit additional children into Year 3.
 You can find out which schools these are here

 - Special schools - for children with an Education, Health & Care Plan (formally a Statement of Special Educational Needs)

 Each primary school is classed as an Academy, Community, Foundation, Voluntary-Controlled, Voluntary-Aided or Free School.

 Community and Voluntary-Controlled schools - are managed by the Local Authority (LA).

-Foundation schools the governing body sets and applies the admission rules.
-The LA will offer school places on behalf of the governing body.
+Foundation schools - the governing body sets and applies the admission rules.
+We will offer school places on behalf of the governing body.

-Free Schools are set up by local groups and have greater control of the curriculum, selection of staff and school conditions.
+Free Schools - are set up by local groups and have greater control of the curriculum, selection of staff and school conditions.
 They are funded directly from Central Government.
 Free Schools are not selective and are free for children to attend.
-Places are offered on behalf of the trust which sets and applies the admissions rules.
+We will offer places on behalf of the trust which sets and applies the admission rules.

 All schools have Admission Rules (criteria) which are used to decide which children should be offered places, if there are more applications than places available.

 You can use the school directory to see which type each school is classed as, and which rules apply to each school.
 Schools do have different rules, so you must check these before making your application.

 When we talk about an Admission Authority, this is who is responsible for admissions for a particular school.

 For Community or Voluntary-Controlled schools, the Admission Authority is Buckinghamshire LA.
 For Academies, Foundation, Free and Voluntary-Aided, schools, this is the school itself.